 Understanding the importance of having an online presence, Retail Capital has also committed to developing the digital presence of all campaign entrants.
 This would include setting up each entrant’s digital presence on platforms such as Google, Facebook, Twitter, Tripadvisor, Zomato and any others that may be relevant to their specific market or industry.

-“As a partner to many SMEs in South Africa, we are continually looking at new and innovative ways to help provide them with the much-needed support in order for them to realise their visions.
+“As a partner to many SMEs in South Africa, we are continually looking at new and innovative ways to help provide them with the much-needed support for them to realise their visions.
 SMEs need to be supported with initiatives like targeted education and training, supportive legislation, and funding opportunities that collectively help them grow our national economy,” says Westvig.

 Tiger Eyes Africa Expansion